mrowdy/spritePacker/README.md

 It stores the locations of the smaller images as CSS or JSON so they are easily referenced by their filename in your code.

-SpritePacker is based on the bin packing algorithm
+SpritePacker is based on the bin packing algorithm.

 Usage
 -------------------------
-Create instance from SpritePacker class and add your images.
+Create an instance from SpritePacker class and add your images.

 ```php
 require_once 'spritePacker/SpritePacker.php';